 From deconstructing infrastructure to confronting "new age" workers, leaders have a new set of tasks before them-tasks they are not fully prepared to address.
-For most leaders, most of the foundations of their understanding and expression of the nature of leadership were formed in the early and middle twentieth century and reflect outmoded models.
-During the last third of the twentieth century, newer models of leadership and its application emerged.
+For most leaders, most of the foundations of their understanding and expression of the nature of leadership were formed in the early and middle 20th century and reflect outmoded models.
+During the last third of the 20th century, and the first decade of the 21st century, newer models of leadership and its application have emerged.
 These models are based on new ideas about organizational structure and managing people and processes (Exhibit 1-7).

 In the past, organizations were built on the Newtonian principles of mechanistic functioning, compartmentalization, and vertical control (Exhibit 1-8).
 The dominant theme of Newtonian thinking is that the universe is simply one vast machine.
-In fact, Newton saw the universe as a sort of giant clock that could be explained in mechanistic terms, and he and his followers took the goal of physics to be the discovery of the laws that supposedly govern the parts of the universe (material particles and the bodies of which they are constituents).
-Almost all scientific progress of the late nineteenth century and the first half of the twentieth century was grounded in Newtonian concepts.
+In fact, Newton saw the universe as a sort of giant clock that could be explained in mechanistic terms, and he and his followers took the goal of physics to be the discovery of the laws that supposedly govern the